FKI (company)

-FKI was a British engineering and manufacturing company headquartered in Loughborough, Leicestershire.
+FKI is a British engineering and manufacturing company headquartered in Loughborough, Leicestershire.
 For many years listed on the London Stock Exchange and a constituent of the FTSE 250 Index, it was taken private by buyout firm Melrose in July 2008.

 History

 The company was founded in 1920 as a manufacturer of parking meters, trading as Fisher Limited.
 The name was subsequently changed to Fisher Karpark Industries ('FKI').
 In 1987 it merged with Babcock International to form FKI Babcock but then demerged the heavy engineering parts of Babcock again in 1989.
 The company was taken private by buyout firm Melrose in July 2008 in a deal worth over £500 million.

 Organisation and subsidiaries

 FKI plc has a large number of subsidiaries, which it divides into four groups: